eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 Apart from being unique in the whole EUDI Wallet ecosystem, the values of these elements also are fixed, meaning that when the same attestation is presented again, the Relying Party will receive the same values.
-This fact enables malicious Relying Parties and Attestation Providers to link attribute values that were presented to different Relying Parties in different transactions.
+This fact enables malicious Relying Parties and Attestation Providers, or, in case of a data breach, any malicious party (including third-parties) with access to the corresponding data, to link attribute values that were presented to different Relying Parties in different transactions.
 If this happens, the reasonable expectation of Users that their separate activities involving the EUDI Wallet will not be combined into a single profile of their behaviour, is violated.

 Linkability comes in two varieties, Relying Party linkability and Attestation Provider linkability.
 These are discussed in the next